 Prairie Roots Genealogy

-Janelle grew up in the Midwest, filled with a wild imagination and a love of reading.
-In 2005, she began actively pursuing her dream of editing for a living.
-Janelle’s passion for the written word and improving lives through media is evident in the work she does every day, but over the last two decades, she’s felt the pull of genealogy.
+I grew up in the Midwest, filled with a wild imagination and a love of reading.
+In 2005, I began actively pursuing my dream of editing for a living.
+My passion for the written word and improving lives through media is evident in the work I do every day, working on developing corporate intellectual property into compelling, relatable stories.
+While those jobs have paid the bills and fulfilled me in many ways, genealogy began to feel more like a calling than a hobby.

-Janelle is the Marketing committee chair for the Irish Genealogical Society International, on the Board of Directors for the American Canadian Genealogical Society, and volunteers in additional capacities for both organizations.
-She earned her certificate from the National Genealogical Society’s Advanced Skills in Genealogy course and is a member of the Association of Professional Genealogists.
-She also has attended a variety of webinars, institutes, and courses, including attending GRIP virtually in 2025 and taking the course “Effective Listening and Self-Care for Genealogists” through the University of Strathclyde.
-Janelle plans to pursue certification through the Board for Certification of Genealogists beginning in 2026.
+I am the Marketing committee chair for the Irish Genealogical Society International, on the Board of Directors for the American Canadian Genealogical Society, and volunteers in additional capacities for both organizations.
+I earned the certificate from the National Genealogical Society’s Advanced Skills in Genealogy course and am a member of the Association of Professional Genealogists.
+I also have attended a variety of webinars, institutes, and courses, including virtually attending GRIP Genealogy Institute in 2025 and taking the course “Effective Listening and Self-Care for Genealogists” through the University of Strathclyde.

-A lifelong scholar, Janelle holds a BA in English Language and Literature from Southern New Hampshire University and an MS in Publishing from Pace University.
-Janelle received Pace’s 2012 Publishing Award for excellence in the study of publishing for her graduate thesis work.
-Janelle lives in Madison, Wisconsin with her lovely spouse, four adorable cats, and way too many books.
+A lifelong scholar, I hold a BA in English Language and Literature from Southern New Hampshire University and an MS in Publishing from Pace University.
+I received Pace’s 2012 Publishing Award for excellence in the study of publishing for my graduate thesis, titled “How Can the Comic Book Industry Increase Sales Among Woman?
+An Analysis of Factors Affecting Female Consumers.”
+I live in Madison, Wisconsin with my lovely enginerdy spouse, four adorable cats, and way too many books (and board games and video games).

 Family History

-My maternal grandmother was German, Lithuanian, and French Canadian.
+My maternal grandmother, Rose, was German, Lithuanian, and French Canadian.
 Her mother (my great grandmother) was part of a French Canadian family that settled in the Detroit area in the 1700s.
-My mother’s father was English and German, and his mother (my great grandmother) is the family member that connects me to key moments in American history such as the Civil War and the American Revolution.
+My mother’s father, Robert, was English and German, and his mother (my great grandmother) is the family member that connects me to key moments in American history such as the Civil War and the American Revolution.
 My mom is one of six children, and although her family isn’t quite as large as my dad’s, there’s plenty to keep me busy as I research.